Actualizado Reviewed

 Pharmacokinetic Considerations for ARV Drugs

-In general, the PK of nucleoside reverse transcriptase inhibitors and non-nucleoside reverse transcriptase inhibitors (NNRTIs) are similar in pregnant and nonpregnant people (although PK data for some drugs are limited or not available).
-The PK of protease inhibitors and INSTIs are more variable, particularly during the second and third trimesters.
-Because dosing may differ in pregnancy, clinicians should review the currently available data on the PK and dosing of ARV drugs in pregnancy (see Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy and Table 14.
-Antiretroviral Drug Use in Pregnant People with HIV: Pharmacokinetic and Toxicity Data in Human Pregnancy and Recommendations for Use in Pregnancy) and information about how PK changes affect recommendations for use of specific ARV drugs in pregnancy (see Categories for Drug Recommendations in Pregnancy below, Table 6.
-What to Start: Initial Antiretroviral Regimens During Pregnancy for People Who Are Antiretroviral-Naive, and Table 7.
-Situation-Specific Recommendations for Use of Antiretroviral Drugs).
+Physiologic changes in pregnancy can affect drug absorption, distribution, biotransformation, and elimination, thereby affecting requirements for drug dosing and potentially increasing the risk for virologic failure or drug toxicity.21-23 During pregnancy, gastrointestinal transit time is prolonged, and body water and fat increase throughout gestation.
+These changes are accompanied by increases in cardiac output, ventilation rate, and liver and renal perfusion.
+Plasma protein concentrations also decrease, which can reduce the total plasma drug levels but not necessarily the free or unbound plasma drug levels.
+Furthermore, renal sodium reabsorption increases, and changes occur in cellular transporters and drug metabolizing enzymes in the liver and intestine.
+Placental transport of drugs, compartmentalization of drugs in the embryo/fetus and placenta, biotransformation of drugs by the fetus and placenta, and elimination of drugs by the fetus can also affect drug PK in the pregnancy.
+In general, the PK of nucleoside reverse transcriptase inhibitors and non-nucleoside reverse transcriptase inhibitors (NNRTIs) are similar in pregnancy and in nonpregnant people (although PK data for some drugs are limited or not available).
+The PK of PIs and INSTIs are more variable, particularly during the second and third trimesters.
+Because dosing may differ in pregnancy, clinicians should review the currently available data on the PK and dosing of ARV drugs in pregnancy (see Appendix B: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy and Table 14.
+Antiretroviral Drug Use in Pregnancy: Pharmacokinetic and Toxicity Data in Human Pregnancy and Recommendations for Use in Pregnancy) and information about how PK changes affect recommendations for use of specific ARV drugs in pregnancy (see Categories for Drug Recommendations in Pregnancy below, Table 6.
+What to Start: Initial Antiretroviral Regimens During Pregnancy When Antiretroviral Therapy Has Never Been Received, and Table 7.
+Situation-Specific Recommendations for Use of Antiretroviral Drugs During Pregnancy and When Trying to Conceive).

 Categories of Drug Recommendations in Pregnancy

-The Panel assigns U.S. Food and Drug Administration–approved ARV drugs to one of five categories, described below, for use in people who are pregnant.
+The Panel assigns U.S. Food and Drug Administration–approved ARV drugs to one of five categories, described below, for use in pregnancy.
 Table 6.
-What to Start: Initial Antiretroviral Regimens During Pregnancy for People Who Are Antiretroviral-Naive lists all ARV drugs and drug combinations and summarizes advantages and disadvantages of each.
-Situation-Specific Recommendations for Use of Antiretroviral Drugs in Pregnant People and Nonpregnant People Who Are Trying to Conceive provides an overview of Panel recommendations for ARV drugs in different clinical scenarios that are described in the following sections: Antiretroviral Therapy for People With HIV Who Are Trying to Conceive, People with HIV Who Are Taking Antiretroviral Therapy When They Become Pregnant, Pregnant People With HIV Who Have Previously Received Antiretroviral Medications but Are Not Currently on Antiretroviral Medications, and Pregnant People Who Have Not Achieved Viral Suppression on Antiretroviral Therapy.
-It is important for health care providers to read all the information on each drug in the Perinatal Guidelines before administering any of these medications to patients (see Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy) and provide appropriate patient counseling to support informed shared decision-making (see Appendix C: Antiretroviral Counseling Guide for Health Care Providers).
+What to Start: Initial Antiretroviral Regimens During Pregnancy When Antiretroviral Therapy Has Never Been Received lists all ARV drugs and drug combinations and summarizes advantages and disadvantages of each.
+Table 7.
+Situation-Specific Recommendations for Use of Antiretroviral Drugs During Pregnancy and When Trying to Conceive provides an overview of Panel recommendations for ARV drugs in different clinical scenarios that are described in the following sections: Antiretroviral Therapy When Trying to Conceive, Antiretroviral Therapy Use During Prepregnancy and Early Pregnancy, Previous Experience With Antiretroviral Medications but Not on Antiretroviral Therapy During Current Pregnancy, and Lack of Viral Suppression While on Antiretroviral Therapy in Pregnancy.
+It is important for health care providers to read all the information on each drug in the Perinatal Guidelines before administering any of these HIV medications during pregnancy (see Appendix B: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy) and provide appropriate counseling to support informed shared decision-making (see Appendix C: Antiretroviral Counseling Guide for Health Care Providers).

-• Preferred: Drugs or drug combinations are designated as Preferred for therapy in pregnant people when clinical trial data in adults have demonstrated efficacy and durability with acceptable toxicity and ease of use and when pregnancy-specific PK data are available to guide dosing.
-In addition, the available data must suggest a favorable risk-benefit balance for the drug or drug combination compared with other ARV drug options; this assessment of risks and benefits should incorporate outcomes for pregnant people, fetuses, and infants.
-Some Preferred drugs or regimens may have minimal toxicity or incompletely evaluated teratogenicity risks that are offset by other advantages for people with HIV who are pregnant or trying to conceive.
+• Preferred: Drugs or drug combinations are designated as Preferred for therapy in pregnancy when clinical trial data in adults have demonstrated efficacy and durability with acceptable toxicity and ease of use and when pregnancy-specific PK data are available to guide dosing.
+In addition, the available data must suggest a favorable risk-benefit balance for the drug or drug combination compared with other ARV drug options; this assessment of risks and benefits should incorporate outcomes for maternal, fetal, and infant health.
+Some Preferred drugs or regimens may have minimal toxicity or incompletely evaluated teratogenicity risks that are offset by other advantages during pregnancy or when trying to conceive.

-• Alternative: Drugs or drug combinations are designated as Alternative options for therapy in pregnant people when clinical trial data in adults show efficacy and the data in pregnant individuals are generally favorable but limited.
+• Alternative: Drugs or drug combinations are designated as Alternative options for therapy in pregnancy when clinical trial data in adults show efficacy and the data in pregnancy are limited but generally favorable.
 Most Alternative drugs or regimens are associated with more PK, dosing, tolerability, formulation, administration, or interaction concerns than those in the Preferred category, but they are acceptable for use in pregnancy.
-Some Alternative drugs or regimens may have known risks that are offset by other advantages for people with HIV who are pregnant or trying to conceive.
+Some Alternative drugs or regimens may have known risks that are offset by other advantages during pregnancy or when trying to conceive.

-• Insufficient Data to Recommend: The drugs and drug combinations in this category are approved for use in adults, but pregnancy-specific PK or safety data are too limited to make a recommendation for use in pregnant people.
-In some cases, it may be appropriate to continue using these drugs or drug combinations in patients who become pregnant on ART that has been well tolerated.
+• Insufficient Data to Recommend: The drugs and drug combinations in this category are approved for use in adults, but pregnancy-specific PK or safety data are too limited to make a recommendation for use in pregnancy.
+In some cases, it may be appropriate to continue using these drugs or drug combinations when ART that has been well tolerated is used when pregnancy occurs.

-• Not Recommended Except in Special Circumstances: Although some drugs are not recommended for initial ART in ART-naive people because of specific safety concerns or very limited safety and efficacy data in pregnancy, there may be circumstances in which ART-experienced people need to initiate or continue using specific drugs to reach or maintain viral suppression.
+• Not Recommended Except in Special Circumstances: Although some drugs are not recommended for initial ART when ART has never been used because of specific safety concerns or very limited safety and efficacy data in pregnancy, there may be circumstances in the context of ART experienced when initiation or continuation of specific drugs is needed to reach or maintain viral suppression.

-• Not Recommended: Drugs and drug combinations listed in this category are not recommended for use in pregnancy because of inferior virologic efficacy or potentially serious safety concerns for the pregnant person or fetus.
+• Not Recommended: Drugs and drug combinations listed in this category are not recommended for use in pregnancy because of inferior virologic efficacy or potentially serious maternal or fetal safety concerns.
 This category includes drugs or drug combinations for which PK data demonstrate low drug levels and risk of viral rebound during pregnancy.
-Levels of these drugs are often low in late pregnancy (during the second and third trimesters), when risk for perinatal transmission is high if viremia in the pregnant person occurs.
+Levels of these drugs are often low in late pregnancy (during the second and third trimesters), when risk for perinatal transmission is high if viremia occurs during pregnancy.

-In some situations, it may be appropriate to continue using drugs or drug combinations designated as Insufficient Data, Not Recommended Except in Special Circumstances, or Not Recommended in people who become pregnant on fully suppressive ART that has been well tolerated, although viral load monitoring and, in some cases, safety monitoring should be performed more frequently in these instances.
-See People with HIV Who Are Taking Antiretroviral Therapy When They Become Pregnant and Initial Evaluation and Continued Monitoring of HIV-Related Assessments During Pregnancy.
+In some situations, it may be appropriate to continue using drugs or drug combinations designated as Insufficient Data, Not Recommended Except in Special Circumstances, or Not Recommended when fully suppressive ART that has been well tolerated is used when pregnancy occurs, although viral load monitoring and, in some cases, safety monitoring should be performed more frequently in these instances.
+See Antiretroviral Therapy Use During Prepregnancy and Early Pregnancy and Initial Evaluation and Continued Monitoring of HIV During Pregnancy.

-In assigning these categories, the Panel uses information from several sources to develop recommendations on specific drugs or regimens for pregnant people.
+In assigning these categories, the Panel uses information from several sources to develop recommendations on specific drugs or regimens for use during pregnancy.
 These sources include—

 • Data from randomized clinical trials and prospective cohort studies that demonstrate durable viral suppression in pregnancy, as well as immunologic and clinical improvement;